WOMEN IN MANUFACTURING

 Pledge your support to increase the number of women in manufacturing by 100,000 in 5 years.
 Become a champion today!

 The We Can Do It campaign aims to increase the number of women in manufacturing by 100,000 in 5 years, bringing the total jobs held by women in manufacturing to 525,000 by 2023.

 HERE’S WHAT YOU CAN DO:

 Pledge your support to increase female representation in your workplace.
 Become a champion of women of manufacturing.
 Register below today!
 With your pledge you will receive:

 - Certificate of Commitment to share in your workplace and a downloadable badge/certificate to display on your website demonstrating your commitment to increasing female representation the workforce.

-- Shout out on social media and be listed as a champion on our Women in Manufacturing website.
+- Be listed as a champion on our Women in Manufacturing website.

 - Access to CME’s Women in Manufacturing events.

 BUSINESS SUCCESS STORIES